mariojaspers/QuicksightAthena01/README.md

 To get started:
 1. In Athena, from the **Database** pane on the left hand side, click **Create Table** drop down and select **Automatically**
 <br />![alt text](/images/CreateAutomaticTable.png)<br/>
+1. If this is your first time using Glue, you may be asked to upgrade your catalog, and get redirected.
+Make sure you are in the Crawlers section of Glue.
+On the left hand side there is a Crawlers link and hit *Add Crawler*
-1. Enter a name for the crawler and select the IAM role we created in the previous section.
+1. Enter name your crawler **"Taxi Crawler"** and select the IAM role "GlueServiceRole".
 Click Next.
 2. Select the **Specify path in another account** radio button and enter **s3://serverless-analytics/canonical/NY-Pub/** for the S3 path.
 Click Next.
 3. Do **not** add another data source and click Next.
 4. For frequency leave as **Run on Demand** and click Next.
-5. Click **Add Database** button and give your database a name, say **labs**
+5. Select our **labs** database as a target
-6. In order to avoid table name collision Glue generates a unique table name so we'll need to provide a prefix, say **taxis_** (include the underscore)
+6. In order to avoid table name collision Glue generates a unique table name so we'll need to provide a prefix, say **taxi_** (include the underscore)
 7. Click **Next**
 8. Review the information is correct, specifically the "Include Path" field.
 Hit **Finish** when complete.
 8. Check the box next to your newly created crawler and click **Run Crawler**.
 It should take about a minute to run and create our table.